Yphanikumar5/integrations/aws-cloudfront/README.md

 ### METRICS

 For more information about the metrics emitted by Amazon CloudFront, visit the service's homepage at <a target="_blank" href="https://aws.amazon.com/cloudfront/">https://aws.amazon.com/cloudfront/</a>.

+### RECOMMENDED METRICS

+The following are a subset of available metrics; these statistics are recommended by Amazon for collection.

+Requests: Sum

+BytesDownloaded: Sum

+BytesUploaded: Sum

+TotalErrorRate: Average

+4xxErrorRate: Average

+5xxErrorRate: Average

 ### LICENSE